Tom Benson Hall of Fame Stadium

 Tom Benson Hall of Fame Stadium, formerly Fawcett Stadium, is a football stadium and entertainment complex in Canton, Ohio.
 It is a major component of Hall of Fame Village, located adjacent to the grounds of the Pro Football Hall of Fame.
-The venue hosts the annual Pro Football Hall of Fame Game and serves as the home field for the football teams from Canton McKinley High School.
+The venue hosts the annual Pro Football Hall of Fame Game and serves as the home field for the football team from Canton McKinley High School.
 It also served as the home field for Malone University from 1993 to 2018 and Walsh University from 1998 to 2022.
 It also served as the home stadium for a number of other Canton-area high schools.